jamesgary/chardoku/README.md

 ## Todo

-- Don't skip to next cell when deleting
-  - Maybe forego text fields entirely, and keep all the state in Elm?
 - Highlight misspelled words
 - Highlight duplicate letters
 - Remove words with duplicate letters from master word list